Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 ### Create an External Stage

 We are working with structured, comma-delimited data that has already been staged in a public, external S3 bucket.
-Before we can use this data, we first need to create a Stage that specifies the location of our external bucket.
+Before we can use this data, we first need to create a _stage_ that specifies the location of our external bucket.

 > aside positive
 >